-Offers services for elders and dementia patients, including day care, respite care, acute assessments, memory clinics, counselling, etc. Check the project page.
-The facility is in heavy demand and has been expanding its capacity to the extent possible.
-It now (April 2014) accommodates 86 residents and has a long waiting queue.
+Offers services for elders and dementia patients, including day care, respite care, acute assessments, memory clinics, counselling, etc. The facility is in heavy demand and has been expanding its capacity to the extent possible.
+As of April 2014, it accommodates 86 residents and has a long waiting queue.

 Nightingales Dementia Care,